Return on Collaboration™

 Background & Methodology

-This whitepaper is based on our ongoing program of applied research and joint discovery with executives from business units and teams within over 900 organizations (incl.
+This whitepaper is based on our ongoing program of applied research and joint discovery with leaders from business units and teams within over 900 organizations (incl.
 IBM, 3M and GE).

 Here is a quick summary of the main points: